andrralv/Old-Websites/README.md

 	It lets the user choose a character from a selection of indie artists and the website returns lines of their own lyrics randomly merged together in a full phrase.
+	I made the sprites look like Mortal Kombat II characters cause I thought that was cool.

 	Tools of the trade: